 This book is a chronicle of a confused time, a period when Americans rose up against imaginary threats and rallied to economic theories they understood only in the gauziest terms.
 It is about a country where fears of a radical takeover became epidemic even though radicals themselves had long since ceased to play any role in the national life; a land where ideological nightmares conjured by TV entertainers came to seem more vivid and compelling than the contents of the news pages.

-Thomas Frank discusses Pity The Billionaire on Countdown.
+Thomas Frank discusses Pity the Billionaire on MSNBC's Pity the Billionaire.